KS3 – mastery

 During Y11, students will sit their official mocks in November for all subjects including maths.
 Though for us they also sit an addition 2 mocks throughout the year.
 The first at the end of October to give students an early insight into the type of exams they will be sitting at the end of the GCSE course.
 March sees the final mock allowing students a final chance to practice exam technique in this exam environment, have access to the most current style of papers available and from this analyse with their class teacher the main areas they need to individually focus in the revision run up to the actual GCSE.

 At the start of Term 3, after Christmas, all Y11 students will be given access to all GCSE past papers on a regular basis through homework and in class.
 Papers will be set once a fortnight until the June exams with 2 set at a time over holiday periods.
 Normal class homework will be expected every other week in between.
 All papers will be marked with the use of teacher model answers and analysed by both students and teachers in order to identify areas for development both individually and as a class during the revision period.
-Through this analysis the maths department have been within 1% when predicting overall grades for students throughout the latter half of Y11 for the past 2 years.
+Through this analysis the maths department have been within 5% when predicting overall grades with the new GCSE specification for students throughout the latter half of Y11 for the past 2 years.